MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 - There may be times when using Analyze in Excel that you get an unexpected result, or the feature doesn't work as you expected.
 See [Troubleshoot Analyze in Excel](desktop-troubleshooting-analyze-in-excel.md) for solutions to common issues.
 - Only Power BI datasets that use Import mode will preserve hierarchies in Analyze in Excel workbooks.
 Power BI datasets built on DirectQuery or composite models will not have their hierarchies retained when using Analyze in Excel.
 - Analyze in Excel doesn't support specifying a locale by modifying the connection string _after_ a workbook has been generated.
 - You may see an error message if the data is larger than 2 GB.
 In that case, either reduce the amount of data, for example by applying filters, or use the XMLA endpoint.
-Learn more about the [XMLA endpoint](../enterprise/service-premium-connect-tools.md).
+For more information, see [XMLA endpoint](../enterprise/service-premium-connect-tools.md).
 - Guest users can't analyze Power BI data in Excel for datasets sent from a tenant different from the one hosting the datasets.
 - Analyzing Power BI data in Excel is a Power BI service feature.
 You can't analyze Power BI data in Excel from Power BI Report Server or Power BI Embedded.
 - Analyze in Excel might not work as expected if field parameters are used in the underlying Power BI dataset.